howerj/libforth/libforth.md

   could be added, although making this portable according to the C standard would make the code ugly (as function pointers are not guaranteed to be the size of a uintptr\_t).
+* A debug mode and optional compilation of range checking functions should be added to the main interpreter

 ### Notes

 * The compilation should result in a small executable, and when statically linked against [musl][] under Linux (x86-84), the stripped executable is around 50kb in size.
+* It is quite possible to make Forth programs that corrupt memory that they should, this is not a design flaw in this interpreter but more part of the Forth philosophy.
+If you want memory safety (and most of the time you should) you should use a different language, or implementation.

 [Forth]: https://en.wikipedia.org/wiki/Forth_%28programming_language%29
 [Wikipedia]: https://en.wikipedia.org/wiki/Forth_%28programming_language%29